You hit send, then you see it: wrong amount, a missing line item, an outdated address, or tax that doesn't match the engagement.

 Most slips are boring: pasted the wrong row, wrong tax preset, sent before double-checking totals.

-Before you send: compare line items to the agreement or SOW, verify the client's legal name and address, confirm the math and currency, and check the due date against what you quoted.
+Before you send: compare line items to the agreement or statement of work, verify the client's legal name and address, confirm the math and currency, and check the due date against what you quoted.
 Invoicing apps reduce math and numbering mistakes compared to rebuilding each bill by hand.

 BillerBear Team